JamesJackaman/RelaxNavierStokes/README.md

 #### `lid_parallel_generator.py`

 Generates parallelisation study for lid-driven cavity presented in the paper by varying the number of MPI cores for the WRMG solver.
 To generate the timings for the time-stepping approach pass the flag `--flags 'stepper'`.
+Note the published version of this experiments ran on [v1.0](https://github.com/username/repository/releases/v1.0) of this repository.

+## Performance modelling

+The implementation in this repository only exploits parallelism in time.
+To explore the potential speed up we have included a performance model of time-parallelism through cyclic reduction, as outlined in [the manuscript](http://arxiv.org/abs/2407.13997).
+This model has been included in the directory `cost_model`.

+#### `train_cost_model.py`

+Optimises the parameters of our cost model given simulation data for the heat equation.

+#### `cost_model.py`

+Runs the performance model for both a time-stepping discretisation of space-time Navier-Stokes parallised in space, and the global space-time discretisation parallelised with cyclic reduction.